SandraXXL/-Accuracy-96-InceptionV3-Dog-breed-classification/README.md

 </p>

 Hey there! 👋 This project is still in the works.
-Currently, you'll find only the model training and basic web pages for image uploading and result display; I am still looking for a way to host the web app (I tried PythonAnywhere, but it has compatibility issues with my model.
-I also tried Ngrok, which works, but the link is temporary).
+Currently, you'll find only the model training and basic web pages for image uploading and result display; I am still looking for a way to host the web app (I tried PythonAnywhere, but it encountered compatibility issues.
+I also tried Ngrok but the generated link is temporary 😅).

 Stay tuned—things are still evolving!